Left-right asymmetry in predicting brain activity from LLMs' representations emerges with their formal linguistic

-In this experiment, we replicate experiment 1 using the French text and the average French fMRI subject, using the OLMo-2 model.
-Given that this model was mostly trained on English content~\citep{olmo20242olmo2furious}, with occasional texts from other languages, we expect its linguistic competence in French to lag that in English.
-We assess the formal linguistic competence using the fr-grammar task and the functional competence using the French Hellaswag (both tasks come from the \textbf{FrenchBench} benchmark; \citealp{faysse2025croissantllm}).
-We then compare the evolution during training of the performance on these tests to the left-right asymmetry in brain predictivity.
+In this experiment, we applied a similar approach to the French text and the average French fMRI subject, and to the Chinese text and the average Chinese fMRI subject, still using the OLMo-2 model.
+Given that this model was mostly trained on English content~\citep{olmo20242olmo2furious}, with occasional texts from other languages, we expect its linguistic competence in French and Chinese to lag behind that in English.
+For French, we assess the formal linguistic competence using the fr-grammar task and the functional competence using the French Hellaswag (both tasks come from the FrenchBench benchmark; \citealp{faysse2025croissantllm}).
+For Chinese, formal competence is assessed with the ZhoBLiMP~\citep{liu2024systematic} benchmark, and functional competence with the CMMLU one (Chinese Massive Multitask Language Understanding; \citealp{li2024cmmlu}).
+We then compare the evolution during training of the performance on these tests with the respective left-right asymmetries in brain predictivity.